Skip to Main Content

 The Role of Stress and Emotional Factors in Incident Cardiovascular Disease Risk, and the Use of Behavioral Interventions to Reduce Risk

 A second focus of our work is on hypertension - in particular the risk of hypertension as a function of combat exposure and post-traumatic stress in young military veterans - and the importance of sleep in modulating dynamic arterial stiffness in the natural setting.
-We are leveraging emerging technologies for ecological assessment of daily experiences in concert with continuous assessment of physiological indices important to vascular regulation.
+We leverage emerging technologies for ecological assessment of daily experiences in concert with continuous assessment of physiological indices important to vascular regulation.

 Coauthors